StickManJ0e/instagram-clone/README.md

 - Comment on posts.

 ### Messaging
-- Realise messaging with other users.
+- Realtime messaging with other users.

 ### Notifications
 - Get notifications if: